CERTCC/Vultron/docs/process_models/report_management.md

 §[\[sec:do_work\]](#sec:do_work){reference-type="ref"
 reference="sec:do_work"}.

+!!! note ""
--   A report MAY enter and exit the _Accepted_ state a number of times in its lifespan as a Participant resumes or pauses work (i.e., transitions to/from the _Deferred_ state).
+    A report MAY enter and exit the _Accepted_ state a number of times in its lifespan as a Participant resumes or pauses work (i.e., transitions to/from the _Deferred_ state).